 My love for cats runs deep.
 I’ve been known to try and talk a few into following me home when I’m walking in the neighborhood, hoping they “want” an owner.
 And I dream of having a hobby farm with a cat barn that holds a dozen of them.
+I’ve taken my passion into cat rescue and I foster orphaned neonatals though Bitty Kitty Brigade, bottle feeding kittens until they can eat on their own and are medically stable.

 But it wasn’t always that way.
 I actually had “no time” for cats most of my life.
 I had grown up in a hunting family with black labs, and was taught that cats didn’t really have a purpose, nor personalities, and strange loners if anything.